 By the end of the Core Curriculum, participants will have:

 Although there isn’t a prerequisite for this course, it is recommended that women who are just getting started take our Starter Course, which is titled Back to the Basics: Financial Planning, at some point.
 The Starter Course can be taken prior to, concurrent with, or after the completion of the Core Curriculum.

-As mentioned earlier, there are 1-2 hours of self-study each month.
+As mentioned earlier, there are 1-2 hours of self-study prior to each session.
 The meetings themselves last about 1.5 hours, and there is another hour between Circle meetings when participants will connect with their triads.
-Together, this adds to about a 3-4 hour/month time commitment.

 The Core Curriculum was designed to build women’s confidence as investors, demonstrate the power of their investment assets, and show them how to activate those resources to enable a more just and sustainable world for all.
 Structured to guide participants through a series of steps, the self-study and meetings build on each other.
 Recognizing the busy lives we all lead, the course creators strove to minimize the pre-work and to make each meeting interactive, engaging, and informative.
 Prior participants have commented on the critical difference this course has had on their attitude about, and relationship with, their money.

 Participants in the Core Curriculum are also members of Invest for Better, which provides a range of benefits.
 To help members navigate those opportunities, the first meeting kicks off with an easy-to-follow introduction to Invest for Better and the resources membership provides.
 During theif meeting, participants establish connections with their peers through introductions and story-telling.
 Ground rules for engagement and confidentiality are also established at this time.
 Together, these activities set the stage for what is to come.